HOW TO CHOOSE A BATHROOM VANITY

 The wall-mounted vanity style gives the impression that your bathroom is larger.
-Floating/Wall-Mounted vanity style is, thus, quite common in small bathrooms.
+The floating / wall-mounted vanity style is, thus, quite common in small bathrooms.
 You can also adjust them to a comfortable height.

 A corner vanity is a space-saving style.
-Best for bathrooms with odd layouts say 90° corners, powder rooms, or small bathrooms.
+Best for bathrooms with odd layouts like 90° corners, powder rooms, or small bathrooms.
 Corner vanities come in both modern and traditional styles.
-Remember that they don’t give much countertop space, given their small size.
+It’s worth remembering that they don’t give much countertop space, given their small size.

 Consider how the sink bowl will affect the design and functionality of your vanity.
-The counter space you need and the required space for the sink should guide your choice.
+The counter space you need and the required space for the sink should help you when choosing.

 Undermount sink is the most popular sink design.
 The sink is usually put underneath the countertop, thus, maximizing counter space.